University agrees to $14M settlement in wrestler’s death | Federal News Network

 He begged for water and his condition continued to deteriorate, but the coaches didn’t provide water or contact the trainer or emergency medical personnel, according to the lawsuit.
 Brace left and tried to drink from an outdoor water fountain that was not working.
 He also tried to get into a building but could not, and he collapsed.
 About 45 minutes later, the coaches found him dead with his hands clenched in the grass and dirt, according to the suit.

-The university said in a statement that it believed it could defend the claims asserted in the lawsuit, but “the legal process would have been long, difficult, and costly, ending years from now in a trial with an uncertain outcome.”
+The university said in a statement that it believed it could defend the claims asserted in the lawsuit, but the legal process would have been long and costly.

+“The University made the decision to settle the case now in a manner it hopes will respect the Brace family’s tremendous loss,” the statement said.

 It said the safety of students and athletes is a top priority and it “welcomes the opportunity to work with the Brace family’s consultant to ensure it is providing the safest environment possible for student-athletes in all sports.”